The Jenks Journals discuss many interesting topics that could benefit from additional research.

 CHIEF JACKS - In October 1863 Daniel Jenks met an Indian Chief he called Chief Jacks of the Klamath Lake Indians.
 Bob Whittle and his wife Matildy were traveling in Jenks' company, Matildy was Chief Jacks' sister.
 Daniel wrote about Chief Jacks coming into their camp to escort Matildy home.
 Was the man Daniel called Chief Jacks of the Klamath Lake Indians actually Modoc Chief Captain Jack?

-THE BEGINNING OF HOSTILITIES - Daniel Jenks wrote a detailed account of the events preceding the outbreak of hostilities in 1855 between the Indians and Emigrants in northern California and southern Oregon.
+THE BEGINNING OF HOSTILITIES - Daniel Jenks wrote a detailed account of the events preceding the outbreak of hostilities in the northern California and southern Oregon Indian Wars.
 How does Daniel's first-hand account compare with what's been written in the history books?

-VIGILANCE COMMITTEE BACKSTORY - Daniel gave us a detailed account of California's political corruption, which resulted in citizens dispensing justice by their own hands, via Vigilance Committees.
+VIGILANCE COMMITTEE BACKSTORY - The Jenks Journals contain a detailed account of California's political corruption, resulting in citizens dispensing justice by their own hands, via Vigilance Committees.
 How well does Daniel's information compare with the documented history of these events in California?

 SNIKTAW'S PLAY AT THE YREKA THEATER - A person named Sniktaw wrote a play that was performed at the Yreka Theatre in February 1857.
 The performance was attended by 800 Miners who cheered loudly as the skit excoriated some of the founders of Yreka, whom the Miners thought were corrupt.
 Who was Sniktaw?
 Has a script of this play survived?
 What does the historical record say about Yreka's founders that were personated in Sniktaw's play?